-For the years ended December 31, 2013 and 2012, respectively, approximately 62.8% and 66.6% of the distributions paid were taxable to the investor as ordinary income and approximately 37.2% and 33.4% were treated as a return of capital for federal income tax purposes.
+For the years ended December 31, 2014 and 2013, respectively, approximately 43.2% and 62.8% of the distributions paid were taxable to the investor as ordinary income and approximately 25.3% and 37.2% were treated as a return of capital for federal income tax purposes.
+The remaining amounts in each period were treated as capital gains distributions.
 The primary driver for the increase in the distribution taxability was an increase in 2012 taxable income due to the asset management fee waiver discussed above.
 The amount of distributions paid and taxable portion in each period are not indicative or predictive of amounts anticipated in future periods.